OliverBadger/RouteGenerator/README.md

 [![Version](https://img.shields.io/github/v/release/OliverBadger/RouteGenerator)](https://github.com/OliverBadger/RouteGenerator/releases)

 ## Description
 **RouteGenerator** is a web-based application that generates random running and cycling routes based on user-defined preferences.
-Leveraging the Google Maps API and custom algorithms, RouteGenerator ensures every route is unique and personalized to your fitness goals, helping you avoid the monotony of repetitive routes.
+Leveraging the Google Maps API and custom algorithms, RouteGenerator ensures every route is unique and personalised to your fitness goals, helping you avoid the monotony of repetitive routes.

 ## Table of Contents
 - [Features](#features)